-The 2016-2017 NCLF involves a year-long conversation focused on the question: How can we enable more North Carolinians to earn enough to support their families?
 The forum provides a venue for North Carolina leaders to discuss the nature of the challenges, to understand different points of view about how to address them, and to advance mutually acceptable solutions that improve the lives of North Carolinians.
+The 2016-2017 NCLF involved a year-long conversation focused on the question: How can we enable more North Carolinians to earn enough to support their families?

 Duke’s support for this initiative reflects the university’s commitment to North Carolina and its mission of placing knowledge in the service of society.

-The forum will be guided throughout its inaugural year by a NCLF steering committee:
+The forum will be guided through its second year by this steering committee:

 - John Hood, President, John William Pope Foundation

-- Frederick Mayer, Associate Dean, Duke Sanford School of Public Policy
+- Frederick "Fritz" Mayer, Associate Dean, Duke Sanford School of Public Policy

 - Chuck Neely, Partner, Williams Mullen, former NC General Assembly member

-- Leslie Winner, Executive Director, Z. Smith Reynolds Foundation, former NC General Assembly member
+- Leslie Winner, Former Executive Director, Z. Smith Reynolds Foundation, former NC General Assembly member

-For more information about the forum, contact Ryan Smith, Duke Sanford School of Public Policy.
+For more information about the forum, contact Susan James, Duke Sanford School of Public Policy.